omicspilot/eda_gene_expression/README.md

 # EDA on Gene Expression 🧬💻

-This project explores different gene expression datasets for different medical cases using python.
+This project explores GSE2034 gene expression dataset using python.
 You get the opportunity to put your skills into practice and possibly learn new ones.
 These are to serve as examples of real-life use cases and exclusively for **educational purposes**.

 ## GSE2034